Fantasy-Shaw/H-STFormer/README.md

 ## Highlights of This Work
 1. Implementation of FastDTW can use multiple CPU cores.
 Calculation of single node in PeMSD4 takes only about 10s with 8 CPU cores.
 (In contrast, single-core calculation takes 70s+.)
 2. HubSSA, mining potential traffic hubs on the road network.
 (Idea by Lei Zhang, implementation and improvements by Xiao Xu.)
 3. The first attempt on incremental learning of traffic flow prediction.
 We designed a Spatial-Temporal Knowledge Distillation Module for Stage-2 training (the incremental stage).
-(Idea and impl by Xiao Xu)
+(Idea and implementation by Xiao Xu)

 ## Dataset
 Datasets for incremental training are randomly split from PeMS0x.
 You can use `PreProcess/GenerateDatasets.py` to generate them.